CoulterStutz/nftpy/README.md

 - Custom Chains are now assigned in a class not the Chains:Enum class.
 - NFTWallet and  other EVM instances now no longer require a block explorer argument for custom chains.

+###### Optimizations
+- Wallet now returns using the chain symbol instead of the chain name
+- Wallet now uses threading to connect to multiple chains

 ## Features

 #### EVM Interaction with NFT Tokens